ARMmbed/mbed-client-example-6lowpan/README.md

 ## Troubleshooting

-If **lwm2m-client-6lowpan-endpoint** is not visible in ARM mbed Device Connector try one of the following:
+If your endpoint is not visible in the ARM mbed Device Connector **Connected devices** link under **My devices** try one of the following:

 * Clear your browser cache.
-* Restart the 6LoWPAN gateway.
+* Unplug FRDM-K64F board and restart the 6LoWPAN gateway.
-* Restart the FRDM-K64F board.
+* Start the FRDM-K64F board.

 You can also check the following settings:

 * Check that channels are set as described in [Changing radio channel](#changing-radio-channel).
 * Check that the mbed 6LoWPAN gateway is using the correct binary, as explained in [Gateway configuration](#gateway-configuration).
-* Check that the ARM mbed Device Connector address is set to `mbed-client-example-6lowpan`, as explained in [Client side configuration](#client-side-configuration).
+* Check that the ARM mbed Device Connector address is set as described in [Client side configuration](#client-side-configuration).
+* Check that you have working IPv6 connection by pinging the IPv6 address of ARM mbed Device Connector.
 * Check the client trace.
 It should indicate that the bootstrap is ready when the FRDM-K64F board is connected to the mbed 6LoWPAN gateway.

+### Traces in **6LoWPAN ND** bootstrap mode
 For example, the **6LoWPAN ND** bootstrap trace window indicates the bootstrap state and object registration as follows:

 ```